ajasmin/qt-ffmpeg/README.md

 Qt app.
-Open display random frames from .mp4 files in a window
+Display random frames from .mp4 files in a window